BolachinhaAmericana/FinalBioinformaticsProject/README.md

 # Automagic phylogenies

-In this project, we aim to automate the creation and visualization of a phylogenetic tree based on a species input by the user.
+In this project, we aim to automate the creation and visualization of a phylogeny tree based on a species input by the user.
 Our goal is to make the process of creating such trees more efficient and accessible, allowing for for deeper insights into evolutionary relationships within the animal kingdom.

 ## Dependencies
 The following dependencies are required to run this project:
 > Docker v20.10.22
-- All other dependencies are automatically installed on our sname-make image.
+- All other dependencies are automatically installed on our snake-make image.
 Therefore the only program the user **HAS** to have is docker.

 ## Running the tests
 The tests are run every time there is a commit on the master branch of our repository.